-Heavenly Reed’s position as a protector and association with the military led to his worship by soldiers.
+Tianpeng‘s position as a protector and association with the military led to his worship by soldiers.
 Davis (2001) writes, “The cult of Tianpeng remained popular among military circles into the Southern Song, when [legend has it] he aided various generals in their battles with the Jin” (p.
 75).
-The Song was also when the deity was bestowed the military rank of Marshal (Yuanshuai, 元帥) (Pregadio, 2008, p.
-979), the name by which he is called in JTTW (Marshal of the Heavenly Reeds) .
+The Song also happened to be when he was bestowed the military rank of Marshal (Yuanshuai, 元帥) (Pregadio, 2008, p.
+979), the name by which he is called in Journey to the West.
 During the Ming, a martial arts style (Tianpeng’s Fork, 天蓬釵) and a weapon technique (Tianpeng’s Spade, 天蓬鏟) were named in his honor.

 Fig. 1 – (Left) The circa 1460 painting depicting the Four Saints (Sisheng, 四聖) (larger version).
 Heavenly Reed is the black-skinned figure in the upper left.
 Fig. 2 – (Center Left) A modern Zhu Bajie action figure with an ornate silver-headed rake (larger version).
 Fig. 3 – (Center Right) A pair of Pa (鈀) military rakes from the San Cai Tu Hui (三才圖會, 1609) (larger version).
 Fig. 4 – (Right) A Yundang (耘盪, hand harrow) from a Ming Dynasty agricultural treatise that borrows heavily from the Nongshu (農書) (larger version).